fbreitwieser/krakenuniq/README.md

 **If you use KrakenUniq in your research, please cite our publication:** [KrakenUniq: confident and fast metagenomics classification using unique k-mer counts.
 Breitwieser FP, Baker DN, Salzberg SL.
 Genome Biology, Dec 2018. https://doi.org/10.1186/s13059-018-1568-0](https://doi.org/10.1186/s13059-018-1568-0)

 # Announcements
+## New release v0.7.3
+This maintenance release fixes issues with building large databases.
+This release also installs Jellyfish version 1 by default under KRAKENUNIQ_INSTALL_DIR/jellyfish-install/bin/, unless -s switch is used.
+KrakenUniq requires Jellyfish version 1 to build databases.

 ## New release v0.7.2
 This maintenance release fixes the --paired option in krakenuniq and the minor problem at the last stage of building a new database (report).